Canon C100 MkII

 Panasonic HC-X1000 4K Ultra HD 60p/50p Professional Camcorder, 20x Optical Zoom (Check reviews & prices)

-The Panasonic X1000 is also an extremely solid choice for a professional video camera in 2018.
+The Panasonic X1000 is also an extremely solid choice for a professional video camera in 2020.
 It offers 4K recording at half the price of the aforementioned Sony FS5, and also boasts a more traditional handheld video camera form factor.
-It also offers two professional XLR audio inputs (interestingly they are on different parts of the left body in a unique arangement that may prove to be useful), and a full sized HDMI output for recording with an external media recorder.
-The X1000 records in MP4, MOV and AVCHD on SDHC or SDXC memory cards and features a side hand grip and top handle for carrying or low angle shots.
+It also offers two professional XLR audio inputs (interestingly they are on different parts of the left body in a unique arrangement that may prove to be useful), and a full-sized HDMI output for recording with an external media recorder.
+The X1000 records in MP4, MOV, and AVCHD on SDHC or SDXC memory cards and features a side handgrip and top handle for carrying or low angle shots.

 Holy cow, this is quite a camera.
-Panasonic started making really solid and respected DSLRs for video with the GH2, and with this highly anticipated iteration they added 4K video recording (more than twice the resolution of 1080p), better quality image processing, and an optional (but pricey) XLR interface that plugs into the bottom of the camera, allowing you to connect professional microphones.
-The GH4 records on cheap SDHC or SDXC cards and you can also buy additional batteries cheaply.
+Panasonic started making really solid and respected DSLRs for video with the GH2.
+With the GH4 Panasonic added 4K video and the GH5 provides even better quality image processing, and an optional (but pricey) XLR interface that plugs into the bottom of the camera, allowing you to connect professional microphones.
+The Panasonic GH5 records on cheap SDHC or SDXC cards and you can also buy additional batteries cheaply.
 Note however that unlike many other DSLRs, this camera is a Micro Four Thirds camera, meaning it uses M4/3 lenses made by a variety of manufacturers.
 One key advantage of the Panasonic GH series has over some of Canon’s cameras is it has a headphone jack and adjustable audio input instead of auto-only audio levels.
 It’s not surprising that this small and light camera is turning a lot of heads in the documentary filmmaking community.

 Sony a7S II (Check reviews & prices)

-The Sony a7S II is a newer camera than the GH4 and it doesn’t have quite as well a developed accessory ecosystem yet, but it may dethrone the GH4K as the go-to DSLR for documentary filmmakers in 2018.
+The Sony a7S II is a newer camera than the GH4 and it doesn’t have quite as well a developed accessory ecosystem yet, but it may dethrone the GH4K as the go-to DSLR for documentary filmmakers in 2020.
 Why?
-The a 7S II offers an extraordinarily good low light sensor, which can be crucial when you’re shooting with available light, as many documentary filmmakers find themselves doing.
+The a7S II offers an extraordinarily good low light sensor, which can be crucial when you’re shooting with available light, as many documentary filmmakers find themselves doing.